 Why does LLM evaluation matter?

-Evaluation helps when you need to:
+Evaluation matters most when you need to:

-- compare models
+- compare models before adoption

-- reduce launch risk
+- reduce release risk

 What should you evaluate?